According to the latest State of Nature report (2019), the abundance and distribution of UK species have been steadily declining since 1970.

 So, what does all this mean for the UK countryside?
 Is it still a place where we can embrace wildlife and observe nature in action?
 Absolutely!

-This article explores why visiting the British countryside remains among the best ways to embrace nature and provides a few handy tips for spotting wildlife with minimal disturbance to local habits.
+This article explores why visiting the British countryside remains among the best ways to embrace nature and provides a few handy tips for spotting wildlife with minimal disturbance to local habitats.
 Let's get started.

 What makes the British countryside a nature hotspot?